 An overnight rain and snow storm covered the Mount Sneffels mountain range in a light dusting of snow.
 Although the light did not quite work out like we wanted the scene with the fall color and hay bales was a perfect combination.
 The Double RL Ranch owned by Ralph Lauren offers perfect views of the Sneffels Range.
 The land is private but the road is access to the wilderness so as long as you stay on the road, you can drive through the ranch.
 Limited Edition of 100 prints available.

-Crested Butte and Kepler Pass
+Crested Butte and Kebler Pass

 At the end of September, we departed from Seattle, Washington, to commence our 4500-mile road trip.
 Our first destination in Colorado was Kebler Pass, situated close to Crested Butte.
 Crested Butte is renowned for its mesmerizing fall colors and is referred to as the wildflower capital of Colorado, with opportunities for mountain biking and hiking.